ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_network_config/guide.it-it.md

 ---
 title: "Enterprise File Storage - Private network configuration - Beta (EN)"
-excerpt: "Find out how to set up a private network for your Enterprise File Storage service from your OVHcloud customer space."
+excerpt: "Find out how to set up a private network for your Enterprise File Storage service from your OVHcloud Control Panel"
 updated: 2024-04-15
 flag: hidden
 ---

 > [!warning]
 > Usage of private network configuration for Enterprise File Storage is currently in Beta phase.
-> This guide may be incomplete and will be extended during the beta phase.
-Our team remains available on our dedicated Discord Channel, do not hesitate to join and reach us : <https://discord.gg/ovhcloud>.
+> This guide may be incomplete and will be extended during the Beta phase.
+Our team remains available on our dedicated Discord Channel, do not hesitate to join and reach us: <https://discord.gg/ovhcloud>.
 Ask questions, provide feedback and interact directly with the team that builds our Enterprise File Storage services.

 ## Objective

-Enterprise File Storage services can be managed via [OVHcloud APIs](/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_quick_start) or from your OVHcloud Control Panel.
+Enterprise File Storage services can be managed via [OVHcloud API](/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_quick_start) or from your OVHcloud Control Panel.

-This guide explains how to connect your Enterprise File Storage service to a [vRack private network](https://www.ovhcloud.com/fr/network/vrack/) using vRack Services and vRack Service Endpoint technology.
+This guide explains how to connect your Enterprise File Storage service to a [vRack private network](https://www.ovhcloud.com/it/network/vrack/) using vRack Services and vRack Service Endpoint technology.

 > [!primary]
 >